microsoft/vscode-azurearmtools/README.md

 ### Parameter files

-Check if an opened template file has a matching params file and prompt to create a mapping.
+Check if an opened template file has a matching params file and prompt to create an association.

 ```
 "azureResourceManagerTools.checkForMatchingParameterFiles": true,
 ```

-Parameter file mappings are stored in the `azureResourceManagerTools.parameterFiles` user setting.
+Parameter file assoications are stored in the `azureResourceManagerTools.parameterFiles` user setting.

 ```
 "azureResourceManagerTools.parameterFiles": {}